 Instead, a career is what we decided to do as a living in life, as a profession or a hobby which might be developed in a career.
 When we desire to have a career in a certain field, we do need skills and during the period of our career we need to continue developing and maintaining our skills.

 Since my childhood I wanted to become a Civil Engineer and thank God I became one.
 In fact, I became a successful one and I enjoyed a great career of almost 20yrs in the field.
-There was no case to start working as an engineer without studying in the University for more than 5yrs and without maintaining my knowledge or learning the new knowledge (technology, management, rules and regulations etc) throughout those 20yrs.
+There was no case to start working as an engineer without studies in the University, more than 5yrs and without maintaining my knowledge or learning the new knowledge (technology, management, rules and regulations etc) throughout those 20yrs.

-When the Lord moved me out of my career and put me in full time ministry and specifically He asked me to start writing (a long story which you will read in my second book, when it is done and published) I was ready to ask Him – as Moses did, as Jeremiah did and so on – how it was possible to write…I was just a civil structural engineer.
-However, I stopped my mind and my tongue and I remembered that He wants me to belief in Him and to just desire to do what He asked me to.
-It is up to Him to provide me with the words and ideas He wants me to put on the blank paper.
+When the Lord moved me out of my career and put me in full time ministry and specifically He asked me to start writing (a long story which you will read in my third book, when it is done and published) I was ready to ask Him – as Moses did, as Jeremiah did and so on – how it was possible to write…I was just a civil structural engineer.
+However, I stopped my mind and my tongue and I remembered that He wants me just to belief Him and only to will to do what He told me.
+It is He who gives me the words and ideas to put on the blank paper.